jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 :::

-### Understanding AI coding tool categories
+### AI tools for extension development

-Not all AI coding tools are created equal. **In this workshop, we will be working with Agentic AI tools** (like Cursor and Claude Code) because they understand your codebase, execute commands, and iterate with you—a fundamentally different and more productive experience than chat or autocomplete.
+Not all AI coding tools are created equal. **In this workshop, we'll use {term}`agentic AI <agentic AI>` tools** that can understand your codebase, execute commands, and iterate with you—a fundamentally different and more productive experience than chat or autocomplete.

 :::{note} Why Agentic AI?
 Detailed comparison of AI tool categories
 :class: dropdown